reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 # Reproducing Hacker News using ReSolve

+> Note: this tutorial is actual for 0.4.0 version.

 This tutorial shows you how to create a **Hacker News** application and consists of the following steps:

 * [Requirements](#requirements)